$10 million fundraising campaign aims to save Washington music venues from closing

 Remember the good ol’ days of 2019 when Seattle music lovers were scrambling to save just one cherished club from closing?
 One industry-crumbling pandemic later, venue operators are warning that without a financial lifeline, a wave of independent music halls won’t make it to the other side.
 But a new organization hopes to help.

 The Keep Music Live group has launched a fundraising campaign looking to drum up $10 million to help Washington state venues stay afloat while COVID-19 keeps their doors closed.
 The long-in-the-works initiative is led by a group of civic-minded music lovers with experience in advocacy, the arts and the corporate and philanthropic worlds.
 Board members from the music side include rocker twins Eva and Cedric Walker of The Black Tones, Craig Jewell of Bellingham’s Wild Buffalo club and Karen Loria, operations manager with Pearl Jam’s Vitalogy Foundation.
-Seattle hip-hop pioneer Sir Mix-a-Lot, who’s been a close ally to local save-the-venues movement, serves as co-chair.
+Seattle hip-hop pioneer Sir Mix-a-Lot, who’s been a close ally to local save-the-venues movements, serves as co-chair.

 “I don’t think a lot about the gold records on the wall,” Sir Mix-a-Lot said in a news release, “I think about the memories in small rooms.
 And together, we can help keep these venues open so more memories can be made.”